AdobeXD/plugin-samples/known-issues.md

 ## Export Renditions

-- On Windows 10, exporting to a file or folder entry picked from a file picker will fail.
-You can work around this issue by writing those files first to a temporary folder or to the plugin's data folder.
-Then you can move them to the desired location.

-## Plugin Management

-- When upgrading or downgrading plugins, the plugin folder is not recursively deleted.
-This will cause an error when attempting the installation.
-(XD-59699)
+- On Windows 10, exporting a rendition may cause XD to crash.
+This will be fixed in the next drop.

 ## Scenegraph